capnmav77/Core-Programming/Generic Prog/Unit-02/Notes/Variadic Class templates.md

 	- 1.we need to fetch the type and value of that index .
 		- type :
 			- implement a recursive call -> template <size_t N, typename T, typename...
 Ts>
-			- therefore when N == 0 , return the type at that index .
+			- therefore when N /== 0 , return the type at that index .
 		- value :
 			- return type is the value at that node
 			- we recurse till N becomes 0 , then we have reached the node N
 			- we then return the value at the that node.
+## Fold expressions
+- from earlier implementation we needed a pack expression function as well as a overloaded base case in order to take care of the base case .
+- therefore in order to get over this huge implementation we use fold expression .

+### Variadic alias templates
+- wherever there is a template , it can be aliased using 'using'
--
+- check out the slides